NickSto/pcr/README.md

     $ cd dunovo
     $ make

-The `make` command is needed to compile the C modules, which are required.
+The `make` command is needed to compile the C modules and kalign, which are required.
 You need to be in the root source directory (where the file `Makefile` is) before running the command.

 ### Usage

 This example shows how to go from raw duplex sequencing data to the final duplex consensus sequences.

 Your raw reads should be in `reads_1.fastq` and `reads_2.fastq`.
-And the scripts `align_families.py` and `dunovo.py` should be on your `PATH`.
+And the scripts `align_families.py`, `dunovo.py`, `baralign.sh`, and `correct.py` should be on your `PATH`.
 Also, in the following command, replace `make-barcodes.awk` with the actual path to that script (included in this pipeline).

 1. Sort the reads into families based on their barcodes and split the barcodes from the sequence.
     ```bash